alexmj212/trollbots/README.md

   * Tip users with points that accumulate over time
 * DKP Bot
   * Give (or take) DKP from users and maintain their total over time
+* Sarcasm
+  * Make it obvious you weren't serious because someone thought you were